nganifaith/JS_Capstone-RPG-Phaser/GDD.md

 - step 1: Learning about Phaser Library, following the tutorials, setup development environment and creating a basic template for the game.

-- step 2: Build a complete working game following the tutorials and playing around with different assets
+- step 2: Build a complete working game following the tutorials and playing around with different assets.
+This I implemented a coin collecting game.
+Player scores increasings as play collects more coins.

 - step 3: Designing game, collecting the assets and writing this GDD.